ryantd42/NY-Legislative-Git/2023/S4196A-2023/bill.md

   ___________

  Introduced by Sens.
-SANDERS, STAVISKY -- read twice and ordered printed, and when printed to be committed to the Committee on Codes
+SANDERS, STAVISKY -- read twice and ordered printed, and  when  printed to be committed to the Committee on Codes -- recom- mitted to the Committee on Codes in accordance  with  Senate  Rule  6, sec.
+8  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the penal law, in relation to the definition of consent

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Section 10.00 of the penal law is amended by adding  a  new subdivision 22 to read as follows:
+Section 10.00 of the penal law is amended by adding a new subdivision 23 to read as follows:
-  22. "CONSENT" MEANS A FREELY GIVEN, KNOWLEDGEABLE AND INFORMED AGREE- MENT.
+  23. "CONSENT" MEANS A FREELY GIVEN, KNOWLEDGEABLE AND INFORMED  AGREE- MENT BY A PERSON WITH THE CAPACITY TO REASON.
   §  2.
 This  act shall take effect on the ninetieth day after it shall have become a law.